 It is acknowledged by the Parties as follows:

-The AGENCY is concurrently entering into a Fourth Amendment of the LANDFILL FRANCHISE AGREEMENT (the “CFL Amendment”).
-The CFL Amendment is implementing provisions and modifications to provisions of the LANDFILL FRANCHISE AGREEMENT that are dependent in whole or in part on the ability and performance of CONTRACTOR under this Agreement to timely and fully perform and complete Phase Two of the CDP project;
+The AGENCY previously entered into a Fourth Amendment of the LANDFILL FRANCHISE AGREEMENT (the “CFL Amendment”).
+The CFL Amendment implemented provisions and modifications to provisions of the LANDFILL FRANCHISE AGREEMENT that were dependent in whole or in part on the ability and performance of CONTRACTOR under the AGREEMENT to timely and fully perform and complete Phase Two of the CDP project;

-Accordingly, if CONTRACTOR does not complete Phase Two in compliance with the schedule described in Subsection 18.5.(c)iv., above, such that the failure to complete limits the operational capabilities of the LANDFILL, the AGENCY has the right under the CFL Amendment to cancel the CFL Amendment 4, which includes but is not limited to extension of the term of the LANDFILL FRANCHISE AGREEMENT from 2025 to 2047.
+Accordingly, if CONTRACTOR does not complete Phase Two in compliance with the schedule described in Section 18.5(c)iv., above, such that the failure to complete limits the operational capabilities of the LANDFILL, the AGENCY has the right under the CFL Amendment to cancel the CFL Amendment 4, which includes, but is not limited to, extension of the term of the LANDFILL FRANCHISE AGREEMENT from 2025 to 2047.

 Thus, CONTRACTOR recognizes the importance of completing Phase Two in a full and timely manner due to the impacts that failure to do so will have on the AGENCY and on the LANDFILL OWNER.

 18.6.
-Effect of Amendment: Nothing in this Section shall change or limit the rights and obligations of the parties under the Franchise Agreement except as specifically provided herein.
-All of the provisions of the Franchise Agreement, as amended, shall remain in full force and effect except as specifically modified by this Section 18.

-18.7.
+Phase Two.

-The new C&D facility would be the first phase of a phased C&D recycling program at CFL.
-Phase 1 would operate on an approved 2.5 acre wet weather outdoor pad for a period of five years with a mobile processing line and outdoor grinding.
-During this time period UVDS will develop and provide to the Agency for approval plans for Phase Two (Phase 1 location is limited in time because it is located on property that will be required for LANDFILL expansion).
-UVDS will select mobile processing equipment as part of Phase 1 that can be utilized in Phase Two.
+Phase One of the C&D facility was the first phase of a phased C&D recycling program at CFL.
+Phase One operates on an approved 2.5 acre wet weather outdoor pad with a mobile processing line and outdoor grinding.
+CONTRACTOR must continue to develop and provide to the Agency for approval plans for Phase Two (Phase One location is limited in time because it is located on property that will be required for LANDFILL expansion).
+CONTRACTOR has selected select mobile processing equipment as part of Phase One that can be utilized in Phase Two.

-The design of Phases 1 and 2 is intended to supplement and aggressively expand the existing source separation recycling program.
-UVDS plans to target the following waste types for diversion:
+The design of Phases One and Two is intended to supplement and aggressively expand the existing source separation recycling program.
+CONTRACTOR plans to target the following waste types for diversion:

 Mixed construction and demolition (C&D) materials